-The kitchen is the heart of the home, and during the holidays we tend to spend even more time in the kitchen.
-More time in the kitchen can quickly lead to more kitchen countertop-clutter.
-No worries.
-If you have a few good clutter-free kitchen habits, you can avoid the clutter and be ready for family, friends and new memories.
+For most families, the kitchen is the heart of the home.
+It can be a spot for nourishment and nurturing.
+This is especially true during the holidays when we tend to spend even more time in the kitchen.
+More time in the kitchen can quickly lead to more kitchen clutter.
+No worries because if you have a few good clutter-free kitchen habits, you can avoid the clutter and be ready for family, friends and new memories.

-Don’t allow your kitchen countertops to become a dumping-ground for your family’s clutter.
+Kitchen countertops can become a dumping-ground for everyday, family clutter.
+Or is it just my family?
 Homework, mail, clothing, electronics, toys and other odds & ends tend to get dumped on tables and countertops.
-Break this habit by having assigned drop-off zones and smart homes for you belongings.
-Then, put everything where it belongs.
-My Countertop-Clutter Workshop offers detailed insight into how to create these smart homes.
+You can learn to break this habit by having assigned drop-zones and smart homes for your belongings.

 Pay attention to family habits.
 Where does everyone (including you) tend to drop things?
 That’s where you are going to designate your drop zones.
 Add hooks to hang coats, baskets to catch shoes, and trays to toss mail into.
 Getting organized isn’t about being perfect or changing who you are.
 It’s about calming the chaos so you can enjoy your day.